miguelcjalmeida/gridshortcut/readme.md

 This is a mod for Crusader King 3 that adds more than a hundred of shortcuts to the game.
 The idea is to speed up interactions with interface, by diminishing the mouse usage with scoped shortcuts.
 They are scoped to the window that is opened, allowing the coverage of many different actions with same hotkeys.

-The frequent used actions are mapped with easy-to-press thinking, meaning they are mapped to the left side of the keyboard, by the keys: **1-5**, **QERT**, **FG**, **ZXCVB**.
+The frequent used actions are mapped with easy-to-reach thinking, meaning they are mapped to the left side of the keyboard, by the keys: **1-5**, **QERT**, **FG**, **ZXCVB**.
 The more uncommon actions (map view and few windows), are located to the other side.
-That configuration should help decreasing the mouse usage, allowing you even to combo hotkeys, but keep in mind that there is a learning curse, since it requires memorization.
+This configuration should help decreasing the mouse usage, allowing you to even combo hotkeys.
+Just keep in mind that there is a learning curve, since it requires memorization.

-# Download
+# Requirement  [Very Important]

-- steam url
-- ck3 mods url
+Since CK3 still don't support modding the file "*Crusader King III/game/gui/shorcuts.shortcuts*", you will have to replace your version with [mine](https://raw.githubusercontent.com/miguelcjalmeida/gridshortcut/master/gui/shortcuts.shortcuts) manually, otherwise the hotkeys won't work.

 # Hotkeys Map
+_Right below you can learn every mapping added by this mod.
+Fortunately, most hotkeys you can also discover in-game by hovering buttons, but some just won't show up, like opening portraits ones.
+For that, it is recommended to check the list below from time to time._

-## Common actions
+## Common scoped hotkeys
-_Shortcuts change based on the window that is open, but these are common ones you will find among several windows._
+_Hotkeys change based on the window that is opened, but in order to ease memorization they were chosen with some logic in mind, which you can follow in the list below._
 | Key | Action |
 | ------ | ------ |
 | 1, 2, 3, 4 | Navigate between tabs |